Table of Contents

 Is there a way to help, or even prevent, that burning sensation?

 Not everyone experiences a burning sensation with vaginal infections or treatments, but for those who do, it can be quite disruptive to their daily activities.
 The longer you have symptoms of a vaginal infection or outbreak developing, the more time there is for the inflammatory response of the mucosal and surrounding tissues to intensify.
 Time is really of the essence when it comes to treating vaginal infections, herpes outbreaks, and any condition that affects the female reproductive system.

 Primary prevention by maintaining a healthy active lifestyle, self-care aimed to decrease stress, as well as nutrition and hygiene practices to help your body maintain your pH balance, are our core tools.
 Unfortunately, there are no guaranteed remedies that will completely prevent the risk of a burning sensation associated with treatment but there are several methods to help decrease the intensity of it!
 Some methods and lifestyle adjustments to try when you’re experiencing these symptoms:

 - Gently wash the external genital area with lukewarm to cool water and pat dry before using any product or prescription

-- Use a gentle, unscented feminine wash externally if desired
+- Use a gentle, unscented feminine wash, like FemiClear's, externally if desired

 - Apply a cold compress to the affected area before and after treatment